 Why work out?

-It's all too tempting to use self-isolation as an excuse not to train.
-With restrictions in place at gyms and leisure centres, summoning up the motivation to train is harder than ever.
+It's all too tempting to make excuses not to train.
+With limited time and miserable weather, summoning up the motivation can be really hard.

-It's at times like this when we need to remind ourselves why we work out and the buzz we get from it.
+It's at times like these when we need to remind ourselves why we work out and the buzz we get from it.

 Aside from the obvious incentive to shape up for your next Dream Challenge and reach your fitness goals, exercise also works wonders for our mental health.